Attack: Part 1: Critical response

 Attack: Part 1 received mixed reviews from critics with praise for its action scenes while the script was criticised.

 Rachana Dubey of The Times of India gave 3.5/5 stars and wrote, "Attack: Part One, is an engaging watch, from start to finish."
 Shaheen Irani of OTTplay gave 3.5/5 stars and wrote, "Attack is most definitely a film that should turn into a franchise.
 Part 1 of this movie is a thorough entertainer for people who enjoy action to the T. The film is a surprisingly cool and edge-of-the-seat thriller."
 Grace Cyril of India Today gave 3/5 stars and wrote, "Attack stands well with its VFX and new concepts, all coated in a layer of slick modern sci-fi."

-Avinash Lohana of Pinkvilla gave 3/5 stars and wrote, "Keep an open mind, don’t compare, and give the film a chance.
+Avinash Lohana of Pinkvilla gave 3/5 stars and wrote, "Keep an open mind, don't compare, and give the film a chance.
 You might like it."
 Bharathi Pradhan of Lehren gave 3/5 stars and wrote, "John may take a bow because he is one of the producers of the film and has been credited with the story idea too."
-Taran Adarsh of Bollywood Hungama gave 3/5 stars and wrote, "Attack - Part 1 works due to the novel concept, action, VFX and John Abraham’s first-rate performance."
+Taran Adarsh of Bollywood Hungama gave 3/5 stars and wrote, "Attack - Part 1 works due to the novel concept, action, VFX and John Abraham's first-rate performance."

 Rohit Bhatnagar of The Free Press Journal gave 3/5 stars and wrote, "'Attack - Part 1' might be a beginning of a new era in the Hindi film industry only if you ignore the long list of loopholes and cliché sequences."
 Saibal Chatterjee of NDTV gave 2.5/5 stars and wrote, "To the credit of director Lakshya Raj Anand, the fast-paced hostage drama stops short of being a dreadful assault on the senses."
 Shubhra Gupta of Indian Express gave 2.5/5 stars and wrote, "We know exactly how things will pan out, no strain on the brain.
-Everything is straight-forward, no complicated characters, no morally ambiguous situations."
+Everything is straightforward, no complicated characters, no morally ambiguous situations."